Oklahoma City Workplace Accident Lawyer

 When workplace accidents happen, employees can suffer a wide range of different injuries.
 While some of those injuries are relatively minor, many more are incredibly severe.
 It is not at all unusual for victims to be left with permanent disabilities that require years of physical and occupational therapy.

 A brief list of some of the most common injuries sustained by the victims of workplace accidents would include:

 - Traumatic brain injuries

 Did you sustain one of these injuries in an accident in a factory or on an oil field?
 If so, you may be entitled to compensation.
 Contact the McGuire Law Firm today to learn more about your legal options and take the first step toward building a strong attorney-client relationship.

 Your Trusted Oklahoma City Workplace Accidents Lawyer

 When Oklahoma City workers get injured on the job, they know they can count on the McGuire Law Firm to help them claim the benefits they deserve.
 Our experience in the industry and familiarity with the state workers’ compensation system allows us to handle just about any case.
-To set up a free consultation with one of our skilled legal experts, all you need to do is pick up the phone and give us a call at a time that is convenient for you.
+To set up a free consultation with one of our skilled legal experts, all you need to do is pick up the phone and give us a call at (405) 513-5658 or you can contact us online.